miriukaLab/celldeath/README.md

 celldeath slice -indir_slicing your/img/folder
 ```

-Beaware that if you train several times with same images, this previous step has to be done just one time.
+Be aware that if you train several times with same images, this previous step has to be done just one time.
 This command will slice your images into 4 tiles,which then will be used for classification using the next command

 ```bash
 celldeath train -labels your_labels -imagenet